lsst-ts/ts_labview_tcp_json/doc/userManual.md

-# Tcp Server User Manual
+# TCP Server User Manual

 ## Overview

 The `TcpServer` is a module to exchange commands, events, and telemetry with a TCP client, using a TCP/IP connection.
+The JSON string packet is used in this process.
+Click [here](../README.md#header-of-json-string) for more details.

 You can use this module as an interface between a TCP client and a LabVIEW component.

 ## Design